 How many white noise machines do I need?

-You’ll need to consider the number offices and entire office therapy suite when purchasing white noise machines.
+You’ll need to consider the number of offices in the office suite when purchasing white noise machines.

 Marpac, a major manufacturer of some of the most popular ones, suggests one machine per roughly every 300 square feet of room size (about a 10 x 30 foot room).